kaitlin-fair/ECE495_Fa24/book/venv_setup.md

 - For this course, you will need a Python environment that uses **python 3.10.11** with specific software packages listed in requirements.txt in this repository.
 [Download Python 3.10.11](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe) - This link will download the *.exe file for Python 3.10.11.
 Double click the downloaded file to start the installer. *Be sure to check the box that says add to PATH!*

-- Install VS Code if you don't already have it: https://code.visualstudio.com/download
+- [Install VS Code](https://code.visualstudio.com/download) if you don't already have it.

 ### Create your Virtual Environment